Facades

 use Phaseolies\Support\Facades\Hash;

-use Phaseolies\Support\Facades\Route;
+use Phaseolies\Support\Facades\Cache;

 use Phaseolies\Support\Facades\Response;